peter-daly/clean_ioc/docs/scopes.md

 ## The container is just the root scope

-As you may have noticed the a lot of the things you can do in a container you can do in a scope, this is because the container is just the root scope.
+As you may have noticed the a lot of the things you can do in a container you can do in a scope, this is because the container is the root scope.
 If you use the container a context manager or async context manager then you can apply teardowns to objects from the container.

 ```python
 class AsyncDbConnection: